Arkansas Psychology Doctorate Programs

 Like most of the rest of the United States, mental health, including serious mental illness and substance abuse, is a huge problem in the state of Arkansas.
 And, like the rest of the country, few people in our state are getting help for their emotional and behavioral health problems.

-The need for qualified, compassionate mental health professionals is a major reason why the Doctor of Psychology (Psy.D.) degree was developed in the 1960s and has become increasingly popular as a way to gain thousands of hours of hands-on experience as part of a doctoral program.
+The need for qualified, compassionate mental health professionals is a major reason why the Doctor of Psychology (Psy.D.) degree was developed in the 1960s and has become increasingly popular, offering exceptional opportunities for gaining hands-on experience.

-Students interested in advanced psychology training in Arkansas have limited but still robust options.
+Students interested in advanced psychology training in Arkansas have a couple of great options.

 What’s On This Page